The Senior Project Survey

 (Students can determine if they want questions during the presentation or at the end)

-5 minutes for the panel to discussion and grade the presentation
+5 minutes for the panel to discuss and grade the presentation

 5 minutes to give specific feedback to students